Investigating insects in a warming world

 - a set of whole-organism/behavior lab activities using lady beetles (also known as ladybugs or ladybird beetles)

-- a reading with discussion questions that highlights scientific research paralleling student lab activities
+- reading with discussion questions that highlights scientific research paralleling student lab activities

-- background lessons drawn from freely available materials produced by the University of Florida.
+- extension lessons drawn from freely available materials produced by the University of Florida

 - extension lessons for AP Biology.